flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 ## pip interface

-- `uv venv`, `uv pip install`
+- `uv venv`, `uv pip install`, `uv run --no-sync`
 - More control, but more chance to make mistakes
 - Don't need to activate the venv to install — do need to to run
 - Can be a good option for projects that mix Python & compiled code
-- uv venvs are fully pip-compatible and automatically git-ignored
+- uv venvs are fully pip-compatible (and project-interface compatible) and automatically git-ignored

 ## Python versions